davishd/born-sfcc-ci/readme.md

 npm install @borngroup/born-sfcc-ci --save-dev
 ```

+**NOTE:** For Windows users, one additional step is required -- since `born-sfcc-ci` is installed locally, you'll need to add `path\to\project\node_modules\.bin` to the PATH environment variable in order to execute it without specifying the full path.
+Alternatively, you can install it globally with `npm install -g @borngroup/born-sfcc-ci`.

 ### Create a dw.json

 BORN SFCC CI requires a valid *dw.json* in the root directory.
 The *dw.json* provides the credentials and environmental setting needed to issue commands against your Commerce Cloud instances.